 This article includes links which we may receive compensation for if you click, at no cost to you.

-CIT Bank is an online bank that offers good rates with no monthly service fees – and it definitely ticks a lot of the boxes for millennials.
+CIT Bank is an online bank that offers excellent rates with no monthly service fees – and it definitely ticks a lot of the boxes for millennials.

 In this CIT Bank review, I’ll be covering the ins and outs of this online bank – and clearing up any confusion.
 You’ll find out what CIT bank is, who it’s owned by, whether you can trust it with your money – and what its most attractive features are.